wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-beyond-report-development/includes/2-beyond-report.md

 > Access the video here.

 ## Video 21: Beyond Report Development - Part 2
-In this 5-minute video Peter Myers and Chris Finlan demonstrate publishing a report, and then show how to embed it using URL access, and also how to create a subscription.
+In this 5-minute video, Peter Myers and Chris Finlan demonstrate publishing a report.
+They then show how to embed it using URL access and create a subscription.

 ### Licensing